 Freeville is a tiny village located in the state of New York.
-With a population of 457 people and just one neighborhood, Freeville is the 881st largest community in New York.
-Much of the housing stock in Freeville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 449 people and just one neighborhood, Freeville is the 881st largest community in New York.
+Freeville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Freeville is a decidedly white-collar village, with fully 95.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Freeville is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Freeville who work in management occupations (20.54%), teaching (16.96%), and office and administrative support (8.48%).